@resistdesign/voltra

 Reference example: examples/routing/app-routing.ts

-import { Route } from "@resistdesign/voltra/app";
+import { Route } from "@resistdesign/voltra/web";

 <Route>